 Cars are certainly designed to make it easier for individuals to get from one location to another.
 Caution must be exercised, however, to drive an automobile with care and within a reasonable speed given the conditions of the road and various other external hazards that could present an issue for drivers.
 Car accidents in Providence caused by speeding are increasing with alarming regularity, as the following statistics allude to.
-If you were injured in an auto accident, call RI injury lawyers or visit their website.
+If you were injured in an auto accident, call RI injury lawyers.

 Causal Factors and speeding